debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-network/manage-connectivity-plan-device.md

 6. Click **Save**.

-    -\> The name of the newly associated connectivity plan appears in the Subscription area.
+    -\&gt; The name of the newly associated connectivity plan appears in the Subscription area.

 ## Removing a connectivity plan